sztankatt/teaching/python_modelling/mock_exam_1.md

 Import pyplot using the `import matplotlib.pyplot as plt` command.

+Create a directory for the plots as in the class.

 ### Exercises

 1. Load the dataset 'titanic' using the command `sns.load_dataset()` and save it the `df` variable.